 VICE has viewed the profile of the man Martinez said raped her on the Michigan sex offender registry.
 He is 61 years old, and has been convicted of two counts of criminal sexual conduct with a person under 13, as well as one count of criminal sexual conduct with intent to commit sexual penetration.
 The latter conviction, which took place in 2009, relates to Martinez, she said.
 VICE is not naming Martinez's abuser because Martinez said she doesn't currently have unredacted court records showing she was the complainant in that trial.

-On the witness stand, Martinez said she was grilled by a "ruthless" defence lawyer, who asked her everything from the colour of pyjamas she'd been wearing to the positioning of furniture in her abuser's home.
+On the witness stand, Martinez said she was grilled by a "ruthless" defense lawyer, who asked her everything from the color of the pajamas she'd been wearing to the positioning of furniture in her abuser's home.
 She was asked how she could identify her perpetrator if she'd been pretending to be asleep.

 "I would peek once in a while," she told VICE.
 "Plus, it was an adult man's hands."

 Eventually, he pleaded guilty to sexual assault with intent to commit sexual penetration on a minor.

 "Our prosecutor said I should take what I could get."